Eldaste/ChimechoBot/README.md

 .viewQ - Sends the Queue owner (the one that created it) a list of who is in the queue.

 .next - Sends the owner and the next 3 people in the Queue (random) codes to connect with.
+Usable from DM after the first .next.

+.add - Sends the next in Queue the same code as the last group.
+Command usable from DM.

 .leave - Removes self from the Queue.